 - Import an existing .sde file that contains the connection information.

-You can create a database connection (.sde) file from the Catalog tree in ArcMap, the Project pane in ArcGIS Pro, or using the Create Database Connection geoprocessing tool.
+You can create a Database Connection (.sde) file from the Catalog tree in ArcGIS for Desktop, using the Create Database Connection geoprocessing tool, or a Python script.

 - Provide your connection information at the time of registration.